Representations of Hermitian Commutative *-Algebras by Unbounded Operators: Appendix: Derivation of Some Known Consequences

 (This follows from the Cauchy-Schwarz inequality.)
 The assignment

-defines a unital representation $\pi$ of $A$ in the pre-Hilbert space $H \neq \{ 0 \}$.
+defines a unital representation $\pi$ of $A$ on the pre-Hilbert space $H \neq \{ 0 \}$.
 (This uses the fact that the sesquilinear form is a Hilbert form.)
-The vector $e+I$ is cyclic for the representation $\pi$, and the positive linear functional $\varphi$ can be regained from the cyclic representation $\pi$ via
+The vector $e+I$ is (algebraically) cyclic for the representation $\pi$, and the positive linear functional $\varphi$ can be regained from the cyclic representation $\pi$ via

 \end{reminder}